eoinlarkin/trax/README.md

 In designing the site, I sought to combine a clean design which would highlight the site functionality.
 In order to accelerate development of the site, I used the [TailwindCSS framework](https://tailwindcss.com/).

 ### Wireframes
+Prior to developing the webiste, I iterated on the design using wireframes.
+The wireframes developed were as follows:

 - Login / Register / Logout Pages
 - Activity Feed Page